GOOD FLORIST GUIDE™

 Latest Good Florist Guide™ News

-Meet Pip Holley, joint-owner of Willow Floristry with his (partner?)
-Tony.
-Pip’s won a variety of awards for his floral arrangements, working from his studio located on the Dorset/ Hampshire border.
+Meet Pip Holley, joint-owner of Willow Floristry with his partner Tony.
+Pip’s won a variety of awards for his floral arrangements, working from his brand new shop located on the Dorset/ Hampshire border.

 Meet Lesley Nash, funeral florist extraordinaire and owner of Jennifleurs florist in Colchester.
 With 26 years experience, Lesley has a sharp eye for good floral workmanship and the business brain for the finer details of retail floristry.

 Meet financial director of family business Tom Brown Wholesale Florist, John Davidson.
 John’s also on the board of Trustees for Floral Angels, a charity which recycles donated flowers and delivers them to those in need in local communities.
 He’s recently become a founder supporter of Good Florist Guide, to support, spread the word and encourage his customers to be a part of the GFG.